opengisch/QField-docs/documentation/how-to/general/projects.en.md

 - **Basemap File:** Uses a `basemap.qgs` or `basemap.qgz` file found inside the device `QField` directory if no default project is set.
 - **OpenStreetMap:** Loads a default OpenStreetMap XYZ layer if neither a default project nor a basemap file exists.

-## Retrieve Modified Projects and Datasets
+## Retrieve modified projects and datasets
-:material-monitor: Desktop preparation
+:material-monitor: Project Manager

 Access imported projects and datasets directly by connecting your device to a computer using a USB cable.
 The top navigation bar displays the storage path when opening a local file.